-Have you been told by your dentist that you need to see a periodontist due to cell destruction?
+Have you been told by your dentist that you need to see a periodontist due to loss of gum tissue?
 Are you scared of learning how bad it is, what procedure you’ll have to go through, and how much it will cost?
 Are you feeling torn between wanting to get your problem fixed, and doubting that the pain, time-inconvenience and expense will really be a permanent solution to the problem?

-You’re not alone, periodontitis affects millions people, even those most conscientious about their oral health.
+You’re not alone, periodontitis affects millions people, even those conscientious about their oral health.

 Don’t worry!
 Good-Gums is here to help!

-The ingredients in Good-Gums are specifically designed to help your body heal itself naturally.
-After using Good-Gums, your condition will improve and in some cases may even make your trip to the periodontist unnecessary.
-You’ll feel hope that there is a much cheaper, less painful option to try before resorting to expensive and intrusive procedures, and you’ll feel more knowledgeable and in control of your oral health.
+The scientifically backed ingredients in Good-Gums are specifically designed to support your body’s natural tendency to heal itself.
+Many people who have used Good-Gums have found that their condition has improved, and in some cases have even made their trip to the periodontist unnecessary.
+There’s cause for hope that there is a much cheaper, less painful option to try before resorting to expensive and intrusive procedures, and you’ll feel more knowledgeable and in control of your oral health.

 Karen FI want to tell you how much I appreciate your product.
 It’s kept me away from the periodontist.
 They were getting ready to send me to one.
 Now my gums are pink and healthy.
 It’s wonderful.*